-- A. By August 2009, each school principal shall create a School Safety team and designate one of its members as a School Safety Liaison and contact who shall serve on a district School Safety team that address acts of violence and school safety.
-The district's Safety Investigation's Officer will be head the School Safety Team.
-At minimum, school teams should include staff members from administration, guidance, and instruction.
-These persons will serve as the key school based personnel who will receive prevention/safety training and assist in the dissemination of prevention/safety procedures, intervention, and curriculum, for bullying and other issues that impact the school culture and welfare of students and staff. - B. The Academic Services' Office, in collaboration with other District departments, will collaborate with school based staff members, families, and community stakeholders to utilize this Policy and associated procedures to promote academic success, enhance resiliency, build developmental assets, and promote protective factors within each school by ensuring that each and every staff member and student is trained on violence prevention.
+- 5. The Academic Services' Office, in collaboration with other District departments, will collaborate with school based staff members, families, and community stakeholders to utilize this Policy and associated procedures to promote academic success, enhance resiliency, build developmental assets, and promote protective factors within each school by ensuring that each and every staff member and student is trained on violence prevention.
 These trainings will work to create a climate within each school and within the District that fosters the safety and respect of children and the belief that adults are there to protect and help them.
-Additionally, students and staff

-(including but not limited to school based employees, administrators, district personnel, counseling staff, and bus drivers) will be given the skills, training, and tools needed to create the foundation for preventing, identifying, investigating, and intervening when issues of bullying arise.

-- C. The Family and Community Engagement Office, in collaboration with other District departments, will train a wide range of community stakeholders, profit, non-profit, School Resource Officers, and faith based agencies to provide the dissemination and support of violence prevention curriculums to students, their families and school staff.
-This collaboration will make effective use of available school district and community resources while ensuring seamless service delivery in which each and every school and student receives an equitable foundation of violence prevention. - D. The District School Safety Team will serve as the coordinators and trainers of prevention/safety for all school staff and outside agencies/community partners.
+Additionally, students and staff (including but not limited to school based employees, administrators, district personnel, counseling staff, and bus drivers) will be given the skills, training, and tools needed to create the foundation for preventing, identifying, investigating, and intervening when issues of bullying arise. - 6.
+The Family and Community Engagement Office, in collaboration with other District departments, will train a wide range of community stakeholders, profit, non-profit, School Resource Officers, and faith based agencies to provide the dissemination and support of violence prevention curriculums to students, their families and school staff.
+This collaboration will make effective use of available school district and community resources while ensuring seamless service delivery in which each and every school and student receives an equitable foundation of violence prevention. - 7.
+The District School Safety Team will serve as the coordinators and trainers of prevention/safety for all school staff and outside agencies/community partners.
 The District Safety Team will receive training in violence prevention programs.
-These team will ensure that these programs are evidence-based and proven.
-The team will be responsible for implementing the evidence-based interventions and proven programs within each of their schools. - E. The Family and Community Engagement Office, in collaboration with other District departments, will provide opportunities and encourage parents to participate in prevention efforts with their children in meaningful and relevant ways that address the academic, social, and health needs of their children.
-The District will offer parents and parent associations' trainings on violence prevention as well as knowledge of and/or opportunity to participate in any violence prevention initiatives currently taking place in their school via the district and school websites, open houses, and school newsletters.
-Training will provide resources and support for parents by linking them with internal supports as well as referral to community-based resources as needed. - F. Evaluations to determine the effectiveness and efficiency of the services being provided will be conducted at least every three years and shall include data-based outcomes. - G. The Superintendent, other district administrators, as well as school principals, will be held accountable for implementation of these student support services consistent with the standards of this policy.
-These administrators will take steps to assure that student support services are fully integrated with their instructional components at each school as well as in policy and practice.
+These teams will ensure that these programs are evidence-based and proven.
+The team will be responsible for implementing the evidence-based interventions and proven programs within each of their schools. - 8.
+The Family and Community Engagement Office, in collaboration with other District departments, will provide opportunities and encourage parents to participate in prevention efforts with their children in meaningful and relevant ways that address the academic, social, and health needs of their children.
+The District will offer parents and parent associations' training on violence prevention as well as knowledge of and/or opportunity to participate in any violence prevention initiatives currently taking place in their school via the district and school websites, open houses, and school newsletters.
+Training will provide resources and support for parents by linking them with internal supports as well as referral to community-based resources as needed. - 9.
+Evaluations to determine the effectiveness and efficiency of the services being provided will be conducted at least every three years and shall include data-based outcomes. - 10.
+The Superintendent, other district administrators, as well as school principals, will be held accountable for implementation of these student support services consistent with the standards of this policy.
+These administrators will take steps to assure that student support services are fully integrated with their instructional components at each school as well as in policy and practice. - 11.
+Training for all Stakeholders - A. At the beginning of each school year, the school principal/designee and or appropriate area/district administrator shall provide awareness of this policy, as well as the process for reporting incidents, investigation and appeal, to students, school staff, parents, or other persons responsible for the welfare of a pupil through appropriate references in the Code of Student Conduct, Employee Handbooks, the school website, and/or through other reasonable means.